thierrymoudiki/thierrymoudiki.github.io/_posts/2024-05-12-learningmachine-credit.md

 ---
 layout: post
-title: "Probability of receiving a credit; using learningmachine"
+title: "Probability of receiving a loan; using learningmachine"
-description: "Probability of receiving a credit; using learningmachine."
+description: "Probability of receiving a loan; using learningmachine."
 date: 2024-05-12
 categories: [Python, R]
 comments: true